Naomi Weisman is a Canadian-Australian and mother of three who loves to Ramble with her dog, cook for family and friends, and laugh whenever possible.

 Lidia Poët was a trailblazing Italian lawyer, widely recognized as the first woman to practice law in Italy.
 Born in 1855 in northern Italy, Lidia’s life was defined by determination and a defiance of societal norms.

 In 19th-century Italy, when opportunities for women were limited and professional roles were nearly impossible to attain, Lidia’s ambition led her down an extraordinary path.
-After earning her law degree from the University of Turin in 1881, she faced a major obstacle: the law forbade women from practicing law at the time.
+After earning her law degree from the University of Turin in 1881, she faced a major obstacle: the law forbade women from practicing.

 Undeterred, Lidia took her case to court.
-In 1883, the court ruled in her favor, yet sexist barriers still kept her from practicing law.
-Though she was denied official status, she continued consulting on legal matters, becoming a vocal advocate for women’s rights and equality.
-Lidia’s story is one of resilience and courage, symbolizing the challenges women faced in breaking through gender barriers.
+In 1883, the court ruled in her favor—yet entrenched sexism still kept her from officially practicing law.
+Despite being denied formal status, she continued consulting on legal matters, becoming a vocal advocate for women’s rights and equality.
+Her story is one of resilience and courage, symbolizing the challenges women faced in breaking through deeply rooted gender barriers.

 The show also beautifully captures the atmosphere of 19th-century Italy.
-The set designs, cinematography, and costumes transport viewers to the era, creating an authentic and immersive experience.
-But what truly stands out is Lidia herself—her determination, wit, and bravery shine through, portraying her as a groundbreaking figure whose journey continues to inspire.
+From the richly detailed sets to the cinematography and costumes, it transports viewers into another time.
+But what truly stands out is Lidia herself—her wit, her resolve, and her unwavering sense of self.

-The Law, According to Lidia Poët, offers more than a look into the past; it’s a celebration of a woman who defied expectations and broke barriers.
-With its engaging blend of mystery, history, and personal triumph, this series brings Lidia Poët’s legacy to life in a way that both informs and entertains.
+The Law According to Lidia Poët offers more than a glimpse into the past—it is a celebration of a woman who refused to be confined by it.
+Through its compelling blend of history, mystery, and personal triumph, the series brings Lidia Poët’s legacy vividly to life—reminding us just how vital it is to reclaim the stories that history once left behind.

 READ MORE > Nomi's Pics, Rambler Cafe Blog